Nautilus: Buoyancy and movement

 To swim, the nautilus draws water into and out of the living chamber with its hyponome, which uses jet propulsion.
-This mode of propulsion is generally considered inefficient compared to propulsion with fins or undulatory locomotion, however, the nautilus has been found to be particularly efficient compared to other jet-propelled marine animals like squid and jellyfish, or even salmon at low speeds.
+This mode of propulsion is generally considered inefficient compared to propulsion with fins or undulatory locomotion, however, the nautilus has been found to be particularly efficient compared to other jet-propelled marine animals like squid and jellyfish.
 It is thought that this is related to the use of asymmetrical contractile cycles and may be an adaptation to mitigate metabolic demands and protect against hypoxia when foraging at depth.
 While water is inside the chamber, the siphuncle extracts salt from it and diffuses it into the blood.

 The animal adjusts its buoyancy only in long term density changes by osmosis, either removing liquid from its chambers or allowing water from the blood in the siphuncle to slowly refill the chambers.
 This is done in response to sudden changes in buoyancy that can occur with predatory attacks of fish, which can break off parts of the shell.
 This limits nautiluses in that they cannot operate under the extreme hydrostatic pressures found at depths greater than approximately 800 m, and in fact implode at about that depth, causing instant death.
 The gas also contained in the chambers is slightly below atmospheric pressure at sea level.
 The maximum depth at which they can regulate buoyancy by osmotic removal of chamber liquid is not known.

 The nautilus has the extremely rare ability to withstand being brought to the surface from its deep natural habitat without suffering any apparent damage from the experience.
 Whereas fish or crustaceans brought up from such depths inevitably arrive dead, a nautilus will be unfazed despite the pressure change of as much as 80 atm.
 The exact reasons for this ability, which is thought to be coincidental rather than specifically functional, are not known, though the perforated structure of the animal's vena cava is thought to play an important role.